cockroachdb/docs/v20.2/enterprise-licensing.md

 CockroachDB distributes a single binary that contains both core and [enterprise features](https://www.cockroachlabs.com/pricing/).
 You can use core features without any license key.
 However, to use the enterprise features, you need either a trial or an enterprise license key.

 This page lists enterprise features.
-To obtain and set trial and enterprise license keys for CockroachDB, see [Licensing](licensing.html)
+For information on how to obtain and set trial and enterprise license keys for CockroachDB, see [Licensing](licensing.html#obtain-a-license).

 ## Enterprise features